If you are an exporter or supplier of fish or other seafood, you have to use the same documentation.

 -The EEA Agreement: All officers and at least 75% of the crews must come from Norway, Iceland or an EU member state.

-With the PEM Zone (Albania, the Faroe Islands, Switzerland, Egypt, Israel, Palestine, Jordan, Lebanon, Morocco, Tunisia, Turkey, Bosnia and Herzegovina, Macedonia, Montenegro, Serbia, Ukraine, Georgia): All officers and at least 75% of the crews must come from and EFTA member state or the respective contracting party.
+With the PEM Zone (Albania, the Faroe Islands, Switzerland, Egypt, Israel, Palestine, Jordan, Lebanon, Morocco, Tunisia, Turkey, Bosnia and Herzegovina, North Macedonia, Montenegro, Serbia, Ukraine, Georgia): All officers and at least 75% of the crews must come from and EFTA member state or the respective contracting party.

 - The EFTA Convention: All officers and at least 75% of the crews must come from an EFTA member state.